mdLn1/react_tutorials/README.md

 ### The **master** branch shows a clean development environment for React Single-Page Applications

-## Instructions for downloading the right materials for the tutorial you want to use
+## Instructions for downloading the right materials for the tutorial you want to use can be found below

 ### For users familiar with **git** use the following instructions